-Students who major in Biological Sciences, Ecology & Evolutionary Biology, or Biochemistry & Cell Biology are eligible for research awards in their senior year such as Distinction in Research and Creative Work, the Frederick B. Rudolph Award for Outstanding Seniors, the George J. Schroepfer, Jr. Award for Excellence in Undergraduate Research, the James B. Walker Award for Outstanding Seniors, the Julian Huxley Award, the Clark Read Award, and the Best RURS Poster Award.
+Students who major in Biological Sciences, Ecology & Evolutionary Biology, or Biochemistry & Cell Biology are eligible for research awards in their senior year such as Distinction in Research and Creative Works and department awards for outstanding students in the BIOS majors.

-Distinction in Research and Creative Work (DIR award) for research relating to BioSciences.
+Distinction in Research and Creative Works (DIR award) for research relating to BioSciences.

 The deadline for submission is March 15 and all materials should be submitted to Pedro Muniz, firstname.lastname@example.org.